jhallen/joe-editor/docs/man.md

 with the __^T L__ and __^T R__ commands.
 If the left margin is set to a value other than 1, then when you start typing at the beginning of a line, the cursor will immediately jump to the left margin.

+There are a number of options which control the paragraph reformatter and word wrapper:

+* The __cpara__ option provides a list of characters which can indent a paragraph.
+For example, in e-mail quoted matter is indicated by __\>__ at the beginnings of line, so this character should be in the cpara list.

+* Autoindent mode effects the formatter.
+If autoindent is disabled, only the first line will be indented.
+If autoindent is enabled, the entire paragraph is indented.

+* __french__ determines how many spaces are inserted after periods.

+* When __flowed__ is enabled, a space is inserted after each line but the last of paragraph.
+This indicates that the lines belong together as a single paragraph in some programs.

+* When __overtype__ is enabled, the word wrapper will not insert lines.

+## Centering

 If you want to center a line within the margins, use the __^K A__ command.